BobcatRobotics/TeamDocumentation/romi/Two/command-based-programming.md

   @Override
   public void initialize() {}

   // Called every time the scheduler runs while the command is scheduled.
+Takes in the joystick values as the speed and rotation of the romi.
   @Override
   public void execute() {
     m_drivetrain.arcadeDrive(m_xaxisSpeedSupplier.get(), m_zaxisRotateSupplier.get());